Woody Guthrie: Deteriorating health due to Huntington's

 Increasingly unable to control his muscles, Guthrie was hospitalized at Greystone Park Psychiatric Hospital in Morris County, New Jersey, from 1956 to 1961; at Brooklyn State Hospital (now Kingsboro Psychiatric Center) in East Flatbush until 1966; and finally at Creedmoor Psychiatric Center in Queens Village, New York, until his death in 1967.
 Marjorie and the children visited Guthrie at Greystone every Sunday.
 They answered fan mail and the children played on the hospital grounds.
 Eventually, a longtime fan of Guthrie invited the family to his nearby home for the Sunday visits.
 This lasted until Guthrie was moved to the Brooklyn State Hospital, which was closer to Howard Beach, New York, where Marjorie and the children then lived.

 During the final few years of his life, Guthrie had become isolated except for family.
 By 1965, he was unable to speak, often moving his arms or rolling his eyes to communicate.
 The progression of Huntington's threw Guthrie into extreme emotional states, causing him to lash out at those nearby and to damage a prized book collection of Anneke's.
 Huntington's symptoms include uncharacteristic aggression, emotional volatility, and social disinhibition.

 Guthrie's death increased awareness of the disease.
 Marjorie helped found the Committee to Combat Huntington's Disease, which became the Huntington's Disease Society of America.
 None of Guthrie's three surviving children with Marjorie have developed symptoms of Huntington's.

-His son Bill (with his first wife Mary Guthrie) died in an auto-train accident in Pomona, California, at the age of 23.
-His two daughters with Mary, Gwendolyn and Sue, both inherited Huntington's disease and died at age 41.